jlewis92/DevToArticleRepo/markdown/firstPost.md

 ## Repository setup

 If I've not got a .gitignore (because I couldn't be bothered to search usually!)
 I add an empty .gitignore ready for me.
 I also like to add some [pre-commits](https://pre-commit.com/).  to my repository to help out.
 In every repository I make I tend to add the check-yaml,  end-of-file-fixer, trailing-whitespace and detect-secrets.
-Also, as this is a primarily markup repository, I also add markdownlint.
+Also, as this is a primarily markup repository, I also added a [linting](https://www.freecodecamp.org/news/what-is-linting-and-how-can-it-save-you-time/) tool called markdownlint.

-For reference, here's the .pre-commit-config.yaml for this repo
+For reference, here's what the .pre-commit-config.yaml looks like for this repo

 ```yaml